 Let’s get this one out of the way early on, because you knew it had to be on here.
 It’s the quintessential Vietnamese dish, after all.
-In Vietnam, millions of bowls of phở are served everyday, even as foreign cuisines gain the attention of the burgeoning middle class.
-Phở is as Vietnamese as it gets.
+In Vietnam, millions of bowls of phở are served every day – even as foreign cuisines gain the attention of the burgeoning middle class, Phở is as Vietnamese as it gets.

 Here’s the perfect Vietnamese snack, with staple ingredients like shrimp, vermicelli, pork, and healthy greens.
-It’s sometimes a bit difficult to gnaw your way through the rice paper, but the powerful flavor from the sauce — peanuts mixed with hoisin sauce — makes up for all the effort.
+It’s sometimes a bit difficult to gnaw your way through the rice paper, but the powerful flavour from the sauce — peanuts mixed with hoisin sauce — makes up for all the effort.
 And at the standard price of 5,000vnd ($0.22 USD) per roll, everyone can afford these.

 These Vietnamese spring rolls are minced pork and veggies wrapped in rice paper and fried until the outside is brown.
 This dish is popular around the world because it’s perfect for sharing with groups.